epifanio/docker-stacks/base-notebook/README.md

 * `-e PASSWORD="YOURPASS"` - Configures Jupyter Notebook to require the given password.
 Should be conbined with `USE_HTTPS` on untrusted networks.
 * `-e USE_HTTPS=yes` - Configures Jupyter Notebook to accept encrypted HTTPS connections.
 If a `pem` file containing a SSL certificate and key is not provided (see below), the container will generate a self-signed certificate for you.
-* `-e NB_UID=1000` - Specify the uid of the `jovyan` user.
+* `-e NB_UID=1000` - Specify the uid of the `epinux` user.
 Useful to mount host volumes with specific file ownership.
 For this option to take effect, you must run the container with `--user root`.
-(The `start-notebook.sh` script will `su jovyan` after adjusting the user id.)
+(The `start-notebook.sh` script will `su epinux` after adjusting the user id.)
-* `-e GRANT_SUDO=yes` - Gives the `jovyan` user passwordless `sudo` capability.
+* `-e GRANT_SUDO=yes` - Gives the `epinux` user passwordless `sudo` capability.
 Useful for installing OS packages.
 For this option to take effect, you must run the container with `--user root`.
-(The `start-notebook.sh` script will `su jovyan` after adding `jovyan` to sudoers.) **You should only enable `sudo` if you trust the user or if the container is running on an isolated host.**
+(The `start-notebook.sh` script will `su epinux` after adding `epinux` to sudoers.) **You should only enable `sudo` if you trust the user or if the container is running on an isolated host.**
-* `-v /some/host/folder/for/work:/home/jovyan/work` - Host mounts the default working directory on the host to preserve work even when the container is destroyed and recreated (e.g., during an upgrade).
+* `-v /some/host/folder/for/work:/home/epinux/work` - Host mounts the default working directory on the host to preserve work even when the container is destroyed and recreated (e.g., during an upgrade).
-* `-v /some/host/folder/for/server.pem:/home/jovyan/.local/share/jupyter/notebook.pem` - Mounts a SSL certificate plus key for `USE_HTTPS`.
+* `-v /some/host/folder/for/server.pem:/home/epinux/.local/share/jupyter/notebook.pem` - Mounts a SSL certificate plus key for `USE_HTTPS`.
 Useful if you have a real certificate for the domain under which you are running the Notebook server.

-## Conda Environment
+## Python Environment

-The default Python 3.x [Conda environment](http://conda.pydata.org/docs/using/envs.html) resides in `/opt/conda`.
-The commands `ipython`, `python`, `pip`, `easy_install`, and `conda` (among others) are available in this environment.
+The default Python 3.x shipped with debian SID.
+The commands `ipython`, `python`, `pip`, `easy_install` (among others) are available in this environment.

 ## JupyterHub